 I decided to take the next week off and recover, doing nothing before diving into Christmas decorating the week after that.

 I enjoy knitting as a way to relax, and 7 days and 10 knitted hats later, realized that I am unable to do “nothing” very well.
 I’d turned my relaxing-hack into a knitting frenzy from you-know-where.
-I couldn’t wait for the week to end so I could get back to my regular life.

 I’m a closet Universe Runner.